Online purchases during the 2024 Olympic Games

 • If you still have not received your order, cancel it.
 Then, ask for a refund of the payment by registered letter or email with acknowledgement of receipt.
 You should always keep a copy of your requests.
 The seller is obliged to give you a refund as soon as reasonably possible.

-Tip: If you have advised the seller in writing that you need to receive your order by a specific date (i.e. imperative delivery prior to the end of the Rugby World Cup or the Olympic Games), you can request immediatetermination of the contract by registered letter with acknowledgement of receipt in the event the order is not delivered by the agreed date.
+Tip: If you have advised the seller in writing that you need to receive your order by a specific date (i.e. imperative delivery prior to the end of the Olympic and Paralympic Games), you can request immediatetermination of the contract by registered letter with acknowledgement of receipt in the event the order is not delivered by the agreed date.

 The seller.
 He should either arrange another delivery at his own expense or give you a refund.
 The seller can then take action against the carrier.